hapijs/joi/API.md

 #### `object.length(limit)`

-Specifies the exact number of keys in the object where:
+Specifies the exact number of keys in the object where or a reference:
 - `limit` - the number of object keys allowed.

 ```js